Medical and Health Humanities Major

 Program Director: Amanda M. Caleb, PhD

-Amanda M. Caleb, Associate Professor of English, BA Davidson College, MA, PhD The University of Sheffield
+Amanda M. Caleb, Professor of English, BA Davidson College; MA, PhD The University of Sheffield

 Joseph A. Cipriani, Professor of Occupational Therapy, BA Wilkes College; BS College Misericordia; MA Wichita State University; EdD Nova Southeastern University

-The Medical and Health Humanities program addresses the need to recognize the connections between disciplines that are often thought to be disparate in order to focus on the “human” and human dignity in the medical and health sciences, which involves the subjectivity of cultural, familial, philosophical, spiritual, mental, and social conditions.
-The Medical and Health Humanities major prepares students for careers in medicine, dentistry, physical therapy, pharmacology, healthcare ethics, public health, public policy, healthcare administration, health education, community health, patient care coordination, healthcare lobbying, medical history, medical anthropology, and medical/healthcare writing.
+The Medical and Health Humanities program applies humanistic skills- critical assessment, reflective learning, collaborative problem-solving, and effective communication-to issues in healthcare and medicine and with an emphasis on cultural, familial, philosophical, spiritual, and social factors.
+Through its transdisciplinary structure and scaffolded experiential learning, the program challenges students to critically examine medicine and health care, and to apply their academic knowledge to practice in a meaningful and lasting manner that prepares students for leadership roles in health practice and research.
+The Medical and Health Humanities major prepares students for careers in medicine, dentistry, physical therapy, pharmacology, healthcare ethics, public health, public policy, healthcare administration, health education, community health, patient care coordination, healthcare advocacy, medical history, medical anthropology, and medical/healthcare writing.

 Program Goals and Outcomes